-The meeting will update the public on design options since the last meeting, and based on this work, discuss the city's intention to move forward with the overcrossing bridge concept.
+• The meeting will update the Transit Advisory Committee on the city's intention to move forward with the over-crossing bridge concept.
 Next steps will be discussed and how the community can continue to provide ideas on the project.

 Process